digitalbricklayer/techteapotcom/src/content/posts/the-lowdown-on-writing-a-technical-book.md

 Sounds like a shed load of work for no money... something I seem to be specialising in at the moment. :wink:

-<strong>Update</strong>: Michael has done a post [detailing his first quarter earning from IronPython in Action](http://www.voidspace.org.uk/python/weblog/arch_d7_2009_07_18.shtml#e1111).
+**Update**: Michael has done a post [detailing his first quarter earning from IronPython in Action](http://www.voidspace.org.uk/python/weblog/arch_d7_2009_07_18.shtml#e1111).
 Not a lot of money for two years work... the only thing worse paid than writing a book is writing open source software. :wink: